Austin70/AINLP-hw2-jinja/README.md

 Reusable Components: Common patterns defined once and reused Optional Sections: Safety notes that appear only when needed Multiple Variants: Easy to generate different output formats

+Run the script:
+python generate_prompts.py inside the folder